-- Learn to excel in teaching by studying industry trends, implementing new effective teaching strategies based on original research and applying findings to foster greater classroom success
+Learn to excel in teaching by studying industry trends, implementing new effective teaching strategies based on original research and applying findings to foster greater classroom success

 As a private, Christian university, GCU integrates faith into each of its programs.
 Courses within the education specialist degree program for teaching and learning use a values-based curriculum that addresses socially responsible practices and ethical decision making within education.

-The aim of the EdS program is to give educators the skills, through research-based teaching strategies, to develop collaborative educational communities with the purpose of improving student learning and driving classroom success in K-12 environments.
+The aim of the EdS degree online program is to give educators the skills, through research-based teaching strategies, to develop collaborative educational communities with the purpose of improving student learning and driving classroom success in K-12 environments.

 Learners will make connections between past philosophies of education and current issues and emerging trends in the field, so that they develop the skills to identify and implement effective models or theories of change, innovative technologies and modern methods to enhance their learning environments.

 The specialist degree in education at GCU focuses on the following: